VincentSkylark/felineFury/README.md

 ## Gameplay

 Use the arrow keys to move and press Z to attack.
-If you hit a cucumber, it will bounce back and can strike enemies.
+If you hit a cucumber, it will bounce back and strike enemies.

 ## Build and Run